pantheon-systems/documentation/source/_docs/wordpress.md

 ---
 title: WordPress
-description: Learn how to bring WordPress sites onto the Pantheon Website Management Platform, and considerations for developing and running them.
+description: Learn how to bring WordPress sites on to the Pantheon Website Management Platform, and considerations for developing and running them.
 keywords: wordpress, sites, pantheon
 categories: [wordpress]
 tags: [code]